-Yeeland and Grusa agree to co-manage the dam and each use 50% of the water they would normally use.
+Yeeland and Grusa reach an agreement to co-manage the dam and each use 50% of the water they would normally use.
 They agree to shrink the area of the wetlands preserve and SOAR agrees to move some of the cranes to zoos or other habitats.